 Cande’s parents remember first seeing their daughter happily kicking a ball around when she was about three years old.
 They tried to encourage her to play sports, like hockey, that were more common for girls in their area, but Cande was drawn to football like nothing else.
 There were no girls’ teams in her town of Chabas, in the Santa Fe province (which also happens to be the birthplace of stars like Lionel Messi and Jorge Valdano), so eventually they signed her up to play in the local boys’ league, Club Huracan.
 She fit right in with her teammates and thrived in the left wing position.

-Last summer, just months before turning eight, Cande was notified that, due to her league’s rule against mixed-gender teams, she wouldn’t be able to continue playing with her team after her birthday.
+Just months before turning eight, Cande was notified that, due to her league’s rule against mixed-gender teams, she wouldn’t be able to continue playing with her team after her birthday.
 Her mom, Rosana Noriega, shared her daughter’s sad story on social media.
 The Nike team in Buenos Aires spotted it, and then reached out to see how they could help.
 With assistance from some players on the Argentina Women’s National Football Team, they launched a campaign called “Nosotras Con Cande” (“We’re with Cande”) to try and convince the league to change their rules and give girls the right to play.
-In December, Club Huracan voted unanimously to do just that.
+That December, Club Huracan voted unanimously to do just that.
 With the new ruling, Cande will be able to play with the boys until she’s 10, and the league promised to create a girls’ league within two years so she’ll still be able to compete at a competitive level after that.

-To celebrate this historic win in the fight for gender equity in sport, the Nike SOCO Football team travelled to Chabás in December and held a clinic for Cande and about 70 other young female footballers, led by Evelina Cabrera, President of the Argentina Women’s National Football Association, and six of the professional players who took part in the “Nosotras Con Cande” campaign.
+To celebrate this historic win in the fight for gender equity in sport, the Nike SOCO Football team travelled to Chabás and held a clinic for Cande and about 70 other young female footballers, led by Evelina Cabrera, President of the Argentina Women’s National Football Association, and six of the professional players who took part in the “Nosotras Con Cande” campaign.